-The National Association of Realtors said Tuesday that sales edged down 0.2 percent to a seasonally adjusted annual rate of 4.59 million.
-It was the seventh drop in the past eight months.
+The National Association of Realtors said Tuesday that sales of existing homes rose 2.4 percent from the previous month to a seasonally adjusted annual rate of 5.17 million.
+Still, the sales rate has dropped 1.7 percent over the past 12 months.

 Investors have retreated from the market over the past year.
 Their departures are being offset by existing homeowners who are upgrading to more expensive properties or downsizing after having raised their children.
 First-time buyers comprised just 29 percent of sales, well below their historic average of roughly 40 percent.

 The figures suggest that the sales decline that began last year has ended, although home-buying is unlikely to surge back to their historic averages.